Verifone: Multimedia Customer Facing

 The company's range of multimedia consumer facing POS devices are designed to allow merchants, primarily in the multi-lane retail environment, to engage in direct customer interaction through customized multimedia content, in-store promotions, digital offers, and other value-added services using a POS device.
 Its multimedia consumer-facing products are offered under its “MX solutions” brand.
 These products include color graphic displays, interfaces, ECR compatibility, key pads, signature capture functionality, and other features that serve customers in a multi-lane retail environment.
 The company's “MX solutions” also feature a modular hardware architecture that allows merchants to introduce capabilities, such as contactless or NFC.
 Its “MX solutions” include a range of products that support these same features in self-service market segments, such as taxis, parking lots/garages, ticketing machines, vending machines, gas pumps, self-checkouts, and quick service restaurants.

 In 2005 Verifone released its first full color EFT-POS terminal, the MX 870.
 The MX 870 is capable of full screen video and is used to build applications by Verifone customers.
 The MX 870 is the first in the MX 800 series of Visual Payment Terminals, to compete with MX 850, MX 860 and MX 880.
 All of these terminals run Embedded Linux and use FST FancyPants and the Opera (browser) for their GUI platform.

 In 2009, Verifone partnered with Hypercom and Ingenico to found the Secure POS Vendor Alliance, a non-profit organization whose goal is to increase awareness of and improve payment industry security.

 In 2010 Verifone announced the VX Evolution product line, designed to PCI PED 2.0 specs and providing native support for VeriShield Total Protect, Verifone's encryption and tokenization solution.
 The VX Evolution line is an extension of Verifone's countertop and PIN pad products and included a number of upgrades from earlier models, such as full color display, ARM 11 processors and a fully programmable PIN pad.

 Competition

 Verifone is one of the top three providers of electronic payment systems and services in the world.
 The markets for this company's products are highly competitive, and have been subject to price pressures.
-Competition from manufacturers, distributors, and providers of similar products have caused price reductions, reduced margins, and a loss of market share (need date that this started).
+Competition from manufacturers, distributors, and providers of similar products have caused price reductions, reduced margins, and a loss of market share.
 For example, one of Verifone's former customers--First Data Corporation has developed its own series of proprietary electronic payment systems for the U.S. market.
 Moreover, Verifone competes with suppliers of cash registers that provide built in electronic payment capabilities and producers of software that support electronic payment over the internet, as well as other manufacturers or distributors of electronic payment systems.
 Finally, Verifone competes with smaller companies that have been able to develop strong local or regional customer bases.
 The firm's main competitors are: